evanworks/carrot-clicker/README.md

 * more sprinekelr fixes
 * refactoring
-* made plots expand radially (i totally did this and not chat gpt)
+* made plots expand radially (i totally did this and not chatgpt)

 ### 0.0.16[5/1/25]